Heo Il-young: Professional

-During the 2019-20, Heo was plagued by a recurring hamstring injury which sidelined him for more than half the season's games.
+During the 2019–20, Heo was plagued by a recurring hamstring injury which sidelined him for more than half the season's games.
 After the 2020-21 season ended, he became a free agent but chose not to renew with the Orions.
 He signed a three-year contract with Seoul SK Knights ahead of the 2021-22 season.

+Following the conclusion of the 2023–24 KBL season, Heo Il-young entered free agency and signed a two-year contract with the Changwon LG Sakers on May 17, 2024.
+The agreement included an annual salary of ₩250 million for the first year.
+With the retirement of Kim Kang-seon, his former Goyang captain, at the end of that season, Heo remained the sole active player from the 2009 KBL draft class.
+With his 1985-born counterparts all having retired over the past few seasons, he and Ulsan Hyundai Mobis Phoebus captain Ham Ji-hoon became the two oldest registered players in the KBL.

+In the 2024–25 season, Heo played a pivotal role in the LG Sakers' playoff run.
+His leadership and clutch performances were instrumental in the team's success, culminating in a historic victory in the KBL Finals.
+The Sakers clinched their first championship title in franchise history by defeating the Seoul SK Knights in a seven-game series.
+Heo's outstanding contributions during the playoffs earned him the Playoffs MVP, his first individual award.
+He became the first player to win the Championship with three different teams and the oldest recipient of the Playoffs MVP at age 39.

 National team

 In 2014, Heo participated in both the World Cup and the Asian Games.
 He was recalled for the 2018 Asian Games but missed out on the 2019 FIBA Basketball World Cup.

 Personal life

 Heo married his girlfriend of three years in April 2016.
 They have two children, a son and a daughter.

 Heo is a fan of his hometown KBO League team Lotte Giants and has been spotted attending their home matches.